How to Become a Respiratory Nurse

 Respiratory nurses, also called pulmonary nurses, care for patients suffering from acute and/or chronic respiratory illnesses.
 Respiratory nurses can focus on a specific age population or care for patients ranging from pediatrics to geriatrics.
 In this guide, we’ll explain what a Respiratory Nurse does, how to become one, how much they make, and more!

-Part One What is a Respiratory Nurse?
+What is a Respiratory Nurse?

 - Lung cancer